Why "LANCER Garage"?

 The LANCER Corebook approaches the basic narrative loop of the game as a mission with specific parts, and makes suggestions on how to use those parts (Briefing, Preparation, Boots on the Ground, Debriefing, Downtime) to structure a campaign's gameplay loop.

 I don't vibe with that shit.
 I tried it for like a year or two.
 It sucked.
-I am fine with diegetic missions, but framing a LANCER narrative as a series of Missions feels constraining, and not in a good way.
+I am fine with diegetic missions, but framing a LANCER campaign as a series of capital-M game-mechanical Missions feels constraining, and not in a good way.

 So.
-No Missions.
-Anything pertaining Mechanic Framing Capital-M Missions will be referred to as Story.
+No Missions as a Mechanical Framing.
+Anything that the LANCER CRB connects with Capital-M Missions will be referred to as Story.
 For example, characters gain a License Level at the end of a Story.

 Uncertainty Resolution

 Every Player Character action that is uncertain needs to be resolved.
 If the resolution is more interesting when left to chance, that's when dice are rolled.
-Combats, too, are Uncertainty Resolution, so they must be framed in the same way:
+In general, this framework applies to LANCER and any other game:

 The Menu